Week 0: An Intensive Academic Program

 Mars Hill University, north of Asheville, NC

-Our newer program, Week 0, is an intensive academic program with AICL’s traditional focus on hands-on projects and fun lessons, and will be limited to students entering grades 9-12.
+Week Zero is an intensive academic program with AICL’s traditional focus on hands-on projects and fun lessons, and will be limited to students entering grades 9-12.
 As always, we encourage students to explore areas outside their usual academic strengths if they wish, but with the understanding that the classes in this program are a bit more intensive and demanding than during our Summer Enrichment Camp at Warren Wilson.
 Campers at Week Zero will have some loosely structured time in the evenings to explore the concepts and skills they learn in class and campers will take a more active part in the planning and execution of camp activities.

 Residential campers have a check in time that is between 4 and 4:45 pm on Sunday.
 Families can help campers get settled into their rooms and can meet counselors, directors, and teachers.
 A little after five, parents will wave goodbye and camp will get under way.